Nebraska Court Records

 Who can access Civil Court Records in the State of Nebraska?

-The question of who can access civil court records in the state of Nebraska is answered by the Nevada Revised Statutes § 84–712.01.
-The rule furnishes the public with the right to access and obtain copies of civil court records maintained in various capacities by the state courts.
+The question of who can access civil court records in Nebraska is answered by the state's Revised Statutes § 84–712.01.
+Members of the public may access and obtain copies of civil court records maintained in various capacities by the state courts.
 All civil court records are presumed to be open but may, however, be withheld in cases where the record is sealed by statute or court rule.
 Essentially, civil court records are generated and managed in the specific judicial district court or county court where the case was handled.
 The clerk of the court is the official record personnel responsible for keeping and disseminating copies of court records upon request by interested parties.

 What Information is Contained in a Nebraska Civil Court Record?